Circle Track FAQs

 For any type of racecar, it’s a good idea to keep a log book to keep track of important settings.
-Important suspension settings to keep track of include: shock valve settings, spring rate, ride height, trailing arm/four link settings, alignment settings, car weight, and sway bar adjustments.
-Other important settings include: track and weather conditions, tire pressure, lap times, lane position, 60’ times, average reaction time, MPH, and weight percentages.
+Important suspension settings to keep track of include: shock valve settings, spring and bump stop rate, ride height, trailing arm/four link settings, alignment settings, corner weights, and sway bar adjustments.
+Other important settings include: track and weather conditions, tire pressure, and lap times.
 With this important information, you can analyze your car’s performance by referring to previously recorded data.
 Having this information will help you get to the bottom of what really affects your car’s performance and will help you make adjustments for improvement.

 On both dirt and asphalt cars, it’s a good idea to fine tune your shocks based on the type of track you’re running.
 Here are some recommendations.
 Flat Tracks: On an asphalt car, utilizing slightly stiffer rebound on the left side, while softening the rebound on the right side, will generally enhance the handling of the car.
 On a dirt car, do the opposite – use softer rebound on the left side and stiffer rebound on the right side.
 Short Tracks: When changing to a shorter track, softer valvings all around usually will improve handling for dirt and asphalt cars.
 High Banked Tracks: Stiffer valvings will improve handling on both dirt and asphalt cars on tracks with a higher degree of banking.